 1.Understand the numeric values in the form of visuals:

 Like an X-ray depicts the defaults and illness in a body part, similarly, the heatmap is an X-ray image of your website.
 A single heatmap can depict valuable statistics to show you a page with lower engagement rates or the elements which are not giving you productive results.

 Note: Heatmaps show you the pain points which a visitor might encounter while a browsing session.
 Further, you can take necessary actions to improve the fall down of your conversion rates.

 2. Design your website quickly through heatmaps:

 Analyzing audience behavior is quite essential in gathering unique insights about the customer and, in turn, design the websites.
 You cannot use surveys and forms to design or redesign the sites as they can be biased forms of collecting information.
-Therefore, heatmaps come as handy at the right time to analyze the navigational patterns of users.
+Therefore, heatmaps come in handy at the right time to analyze the navigational patterns of users.

 For example, – You can know the maximum clicks on your “about page.”
 Checkout which CTAs got more clicks and which got fewer clicks.